Jiří Navrátil

 Jiří Navrátil (10 September 1923 – 16 January 2017) was a Czech translator, journalist, political prisoner of the Communist regime and Scout who served as the President of Junák, the Czech national Scout and Guide association.

 Navrátil was born in Germany where his father was a consul.
 In 1937 he became a Scout in Prague.
 He was arrested and held several months by the Gestapo during World War II.
 In 1949, he tried to oppose the Communist takeover of Czechoslovakia with other Scouts.
-He was sentenced to 20 years in prison, and was released in 1960.
+Along with Dagmar Skálová, he was sentenced to 20 years in prison, and was released in 1960.

 He took part in the renewal of Scouting in Czechoslovakia in 1968.
 Following the third renewal of Scouting in 1989, Navrátil became a member of the Central Committee of Junák and, later on in 1992, was elected to serve as a President of Junák.
-He stayed on to serve as a Vice-President of Junák from early 2000s until his death in 2017.
+He stayed on to serve as a vice-president of Junák from early 2000s until his death in 2017.